mnelson-1/Nelson_Marvelous-DSA_HW02-SparseMatrix/README.md

 After cloning the repo, navigate using the absolute path: dsa/hw02/code/src/ using this as the argument to the cd command, in the src directory lies the program.

-This is still a demo, so all input files that are to be handled by the program must be in the same directory as the program source file, which is the src directory.
+This is still a demo, so all input files to be handled by the program must be in the same directory as the program source file, which is the src directory.

-To compile and run the program run the following command in your terminal: python(3) -u <program_file-name> <input_file-name> <input_file02-name>
+To compile and run the program, run the following command in your terminal: python(3) -u <program_file-name>
-The python interpreter you use is dependent on the version installed on your machine; for me this will look like this: python3 -u [SparseMatrix.py] [easy_sample_01_1.txt] [easy_sample_01_2.txt]
+The python interpreter you use is dependent on the version installed on your machine; for me, this will look like this: python3 -u [SparseMatrix.py]

-Pls note that square brackets won't be used when actually running the program, this has been included for emphatic basis.
+Pls note that square brackets won't be used when running the program, this has been included for emphatic basis.

-*<input_file-name> - file containing matrix*

 ## Example